xinsuiyuer/minit/README.md

 *Advantages vs. Supervisor:*
  * No dependencies
- * Only about 6K in size (vs. about 17M for Python and Supervisor reported by apt-get on a clean Quantal image)
+ * Smaller (only about 6K in size vs. about 18M for Python and Supervisor reported by apt-get on a clean Trusty image)
  * Allows arbitrary commands in container startup and shutdown
  * Easier to control daemons that can't run in the foreground like Postfix

 *Disadvantages vs. Supervisor:*
  * Doesn't monitor or restart services

+*Advantages vs. baseimage-docker:*
+ * Simpler to use
+ * Easier to control exactly which services get started
+ * Smaller (a Trusty image with minit added is about 275M vs. about 346M for baseimage-docker)
+ * Works on any distro, not just Ubuntu

+*Disadvantages vs. baseimage-docker:*
+ * Doesn't automatically run all the services they deem essential

 Enjoy!